About web3 non-tech roles (Finance, consulting, Marketing, operations, etc..)

 • Damon Whitney

 Hey, good that you’re thinking about this now.
-Most people wait till MBA is over and then start from zero.
-You can build a small head-start in Web3 during your gap year.
+Most people wait until MBA is over and then start from zero, but a gap year can actually help you build an early head-start in Web3 non-tech roles.

-For the gap year, I would suggest don’t try to learn everything.
+For your gap year, don’t try to learn everything at once.
 Pick one direction and do small real work in that area.
-A couple of projects or contributions are enough to show your interest.
-It looks better than just saying “I learned Web3 from YouTube.”
+Even 2–3 small proof pieces will help more than just saying you are interested in Web3.

 • Abhi Shankar